iCAS-Lab/IMAC-Sim/README.md

 - rlow: Low resistance level of the memristive device
 - rhigh: High resistance level of the memristive device

 Follow this paper for more information.
-Md Hasibul Amin, Mohammed Elbtity, and Ramtin Zand.
-2022.
-A python framework for spice circuit simulation of in-memory analog computing circuits.
-(2022). https://arxiv.org/abs/2210.17410
+Md Hasibul Amin, Mohammed E. Elbtity, and Ramtin Zand.
+2023.
+IMAC-Sim: A Circuit-level Simulator For In-Memory Analog Computing Architectures (2023). https://arxiv.org/abs/2304.09252

 ## Running the code
 - First go to the directory _data_ and put the input test data, label data, pre-trained weights and biases into the directory.
 Sample files are provided for a 400 X 120 X 84 X 10 DNN model.
 - Go to the directory _spice_ and put the neuron subcircuit, differential amplifier subcircuit and transistor models into the directory.
 Sample model files are provided.
 - Open _testIMAC.py_ and modify the list of inputs as required.
+- Make sure you have HSpice installed and accessible in your machine through _hspice_ command in the terminal.
+The code initiates a HSpice run through an os.system call of the _hspice_ command.
 - Run the IMAC using the command _python testIMAC.py_.
 This will build the necessary IMAC subcircuits in the _spice_ directory, run the netlist on HSpice and print the accuracy and power consumption results of your input test cases batch-by-batch in the terminal.